You are here

 I won’t be able to make my next rent.
 Now what?

-The government has also frozen rent increases.
-Landlords can still notify you of a rent increase, but it can only come into effect after the crisis is over.
-And most evictions are not allowed during the state of emergency.
+The government has also frozen rent increases until December 1, 2020.
+Landlords can still notify you of a rent increase, but it can only come into effect after December 1, 2020.

 It’s important to understand that, as a renter, you still have to pay rent.
-Once the pandemic is over, rent increases are allowed.
-And if you haven’t paid rent during the pandemic, you can face eviction once it’s over.
+The ban on evictions for non-payment of rent ended on August 18, 2020.
 So, make sure to communicate with your landlord.
 Discuss your current situation and consider putting a plan in place for deferred rental payments so your expectations are aligned going forward.

 Can I still get evicted?